cescoferraro/structql/README.md

 # structql

-Easily generate graphl type from struct tags
+Easily generate graphl type from any struct in any library.
+Turns any go package type into a graphql ready object for super fast go/graphql development.

 	type Token struct {
 		Code string `json:"code"`